 SASH Sydney has installed the first linear accelerator with stereotactic capability, specifically for pets in Australia.
 This is consistent with our aim to offer advanced and outstanding oncology care to all veterinary patients.
 No longer will pets have to travel long distances under the cloak of secrecy or in the darkness of night, to private human facilities to get this advanced treatment.

 The architecturally-designed and Radiation Service compliant facility uses a brand new Elekta Synergy linear accelerator to offer some of the most up-to-date radiation therapy available to pets anywhere in the world.
-The team includes Radiation Oncologist Valerie Poirier, Medical Oncologist Sandra Nguyen, Radiation Therapist Sonia Phelps, Oncology Resident Johanna Todd and Veterinary Nurse Jennifer Cowan – they will provide outstanding patient care in a welcoming and easily accessible facility.
+The team includes Radiation Oncologist Neil Christensen, Medical Oncologist Sandra Nguyen, Radiation Therapist Sonia Phelps and Veterinary Nurse Jennifer Cowan – they will provide outstanding patient care in a welcoming and easily accessible facility.

-It will sit alongside the medical oncology team of Veronika Langova and Sandra Nguyen (oncologists), Sophia Tzannes (internist), Penny Brown (registrar) and Johanna Todd (resident) that currently provide the trusted and reliable 6 day a week service which many referring vets currently rely upon.
+Now that SASH offers Radiation therapy, we are truly a comprehensive cancer centre offering a multi-disciplinary/integrative service.
+The team works alongside our Medical Oncology team of Veronika Langova and Sandra Nguyen (oncologists), Sophia Tzannes (internist), Penny Brown (registrar) and Johanna Todd (resident) that currently provide the trusted and reliable 6 day a week service which many referring vets currently rely upon.
 Both oncology teams will work together to determine the best treatment solution based on type of cancer and the staging.
 The aim, as always in all cancer treatment, is to prolong survival whilst ensuring pain and general wellness is maintained as much as possible.

 WHAT ARE SOME OF THE MORE COMMON TUMOUR TYPES TREATED WITH RADIATION THERAPY?